As a graphic designer, you’ve probably had the opportunity to create a brand identity for a client. But have you taken the time to brand yourself?

 But what does it mean to brand yourself?
-Personal branding is loosely defined as a representation of your professional skills and experience viewed through a lens that reflects your unique, authentic self.
+Personal branding for designers, as in other professions, is loosely defined as a representation of your professional skills and experience viewed through a lens that reflects your unique, authentic self.

-Whether you're a freelance designer seeking new clients or searching for full-time employment in a creative agency or in-house department, branding yourself should be Job 1 — even before polishing your portfolio and resume, because your brand should shine through in both.
+Whether you’re a contract professional seeking new clients, or you’re looking for a permanent position in a creative agency or in-house department, branding yourself as a graphic designer should be Job 1 — even before you polish your digital portfolio and send out your graphic designer resume.
+Your brand should shine through in all your job search tools.

 Here are 10 tips on how to brand yourself as a graphic designer: